-Current tax is determined on the basis of the amount of tax payable on taxable income for the year.
-Deferred tax is calculated at current statutory income tax rate and is recognized on timing differences between taxable income & accounting income that originate in one period and are capable of reversal in one or more subsequent periods.
-Deferred tax assets, subject to consideration of prudence, are recognized and carried forward only to the extent that there is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realized.
+Deferred tax liabilities are recognized for all taxable timing differences.
+Deferred tax assets are recognized for deductible timing differences only to the extent that there is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realized.